Justin Constantine

 Justin Constantine (November 22, 1969 – May 5, 2022) was a lieutenant colonel in the United States Marine Corps and an attorney.
-While deployed to Iraq as a Civil Affairs officer attached to a Marine infantry battalion for Operation Iraqi Freedom in 2006, he suffered a gunshot wound to the head, from which he recovered.
+While deployed to Iraq as a civil affairs officer attached to a Marine infantry battalion for Operation Iraqi Freedom in 2006, he suffered a gunshot wound to the head, from which he recovered.
 He then went on to be an inspirational speaker and executive at a firm that helps veterans find jobs.

 About

-Constantine was a former Marine and attorney who worked as an inspirational speaker and leadership consultant and served as a liaison between the corporate and military communities.
+The son of a first-generation Romanian immigrant, Constantine grew up between Europe and Fairfax, Virginia.
+He was a former Marine and attorney who worked as an inspirational speaker and leadership consultant and served as a liaison between the corporate and military communities.
 He was most recently the chief business development officer at JobPath, a tech firm that helps with veteran recruitment and retention.
 He served on the board of directors of the Wounded Warrior Project, PsychArmor, the U.S. Veterans Chamber of Commerce, and SemperMax.
 He also served on the Military Advisory Council for First Data and was a brand ambassador for JDog Junk Removal and USA Cares.
 In 2015, Constantine co-founded the Veteran Success Resource Group, a military nonprofit aimed at supporting veterans in their transition to the private sector.
-Constantine was also one of the wounded warriors painted by former President George W. Bush in his book "Portraits of Courage".
+Constantine was also one of the wounded warriors painted by former president George W. Bush in his book "Portraits of Courage".